shamamaz/npower/advent.md

 - it's okay to make mistakes, in fact it is encouraged
 - it's better to struggle with one of these problems, and not have the solution ready, than to just read some blog posts or follow a tutorial...they will learn more this way
-- is it better to struggle for a few hours, and not have a solution, than to read about `<insert framework here>` or `<follow some tutorial here>`...the answer is YES
 - discourage looking up a solution before they have their own solution
 - if they get stuck, that's what we are here for
 - if they have a question, ask!
 This is a good environment to ask questions.
 If you don't know the answer to what they are asking, someone else will and this is okay